The affine Springer fiber-sheaf correspondence: Introduction

 \subsection{3d Mirror Symmetry}

-The construction can be thought of as a part of the $3d$ mirror symmetry of $3d \; \cN=4$ gauge theories \cite{IS}.
-In particular, it is known that the Higgs branch of the mirror of the $(G,\Ad)$-theory is a partial resolution of $T^*T^\vee/W$.
-In physics terms, our construction starts with a ''boundary condition" for the category of line operators in the A-twist of the $(G,\Ad)$-theory (skyscraper sheaf on the stack of conjugacy classes in the loop Lie algebra) and produces another line operator in the $B$-twist of the dual theory (a (quasi-)coherent sheaf on the Higgs branch) \cite{DGGH}.
-While the present construction is far from giving any sort of categorical equivalence (even definitions of the categories involved is delicate), it gives an explicit ''mirror map" for some of the boundary conditions and exchanges the algebras of local operators on a resolved Higgs branch and on a resolved Coulomb branch.
+Our main construction can be thought of as a part of the $3d$ mirror symmetry for topological twists of $3d \; \cN=4$ gauge theories \cite{IS}.
+The 3d mirror symmetry exchanges the algebras of local operators on a resolved Higgs branch and on a resolved Coulomb branch.
+In particular, it is known that the Coulomb branch of the B-twist of the $(G,\Ad)$-theory is a partial resolution of $T^*T^\vee/W$.
+In physics terms, our construction starts with a ''boundary condition" for the category of line operators in the A-twist of the $(G,\Ad)$-theory, thought of as a degenerate line operator (skyscraper sheaf on the stack of conjugacy classes in the loop Lie algebra) and produces another degenerate line operator in the $B$-twist of the dual theory (a (quasi-)coherent sheaf on a resolution of the Higgs branch).

+More precisely, according to \cite[Eq.
+(1.4)]{DGGH}, the categories of line operators in the two twists are given by and by the subsequent discussion in {\em loc. cit.} $\mathcal{C}_B$ can be replaced by $\QCoh(\mathcal{M}_H)$, where $\mathcal{M}_H$ is a resolution of the Higgs branch.

+Our construction is far from giving any sort of categorical equivalence between $\mathcal{C}_A, \mathcal{C}_B$, as even defining the categories involved is a delicate matter.
+However, supposing this done and writing $\delta_\gamma\in \mathcal{C}_A$ for $\gamma\in\fg(\cK)$ for the skyscraper sheaf on the conjugacy class of $\gamma$ as before, our construction gives an explicit ''mirror map" sending $\delta_\gamma\mapsto \cF_\gamma$, where $\cF_\gamma$ is as in Theorem \ref{thm:mainthm}.
+Doing this for some other line operators, such as the bimodules in Section \ref{sec: adjoint coulomb}, is also possible but we don't know how to make the construction functorial.

 We hope this construction gives a starting point for rigorous constructions of 3d mirror symmetry for line operators.
 The fact that these categories have putative definitions in terms of vertex operator algebras \cite{CoCrGa} is an interesting topic for further investigations.